Sponsor a child in Angola

 Our work in Angola

-SOS Children began its work in Angola in 1994 with the construction of an SOS Children's community in the southern town of Lubango.
+SOS Children's Villages began its work in Angola in 1994 with the construction of an SOS Children's Villages community in the southern town of Lubango.
 We set up a wide-reaching vaccination programme against meningitis, an illness from which hundreds of children were dying.

 SOS Children’s Village Lubango began its work in 1996.
 The Village is situated approximately 3 kilometres outside of Lubango Village and provides a home for up to 140 children in 13 family houses.
 The Village has an SOS Nursery and an SOS Primary School for up to 680 children.
 An SOS Youth Home accommodates up to 50 youths whilst they are undertaking higher education or vocational training.
 This gives them the chance to prepare for an independent life under the guidance of their youth leaders.
 Family Strengthening Programmes support families in the local community to help prevent family collapse and child abandonment.
 The nursery school, primary school and a medical clinic are open to the local community.

 During the civil war, Benguela, on Angola’s west coast, served as a refuge for thousands of people from the mountain regions, and many refugee children were placed in refugee camps and orphanages there.
 In 2001 we began running Family Strengthening Programmes in Angola, offering support to vulnerable families in the community, many of whom have been affected by HIV / AIDS.

 The main aim of the Family Strengthening Programme is to help children at risk of losing their natural family environment by strengthening their families' ability to care for them.
 This includes providing educational scholarships, school materials and school uniforms and medical support.
-SOS Children also provide business training for parents so that they are able to support their families financially.
+SOS Children's Villages is also provide business training for parents so that they are able to support their families financially.
 Moreover, a local orphanage receives material support through the scheme.